Do you find book shelves hard to style? We’re sharing 8 tips to help you style your book shelves so they look polished and pulled together!

-One of the things that I’ve focused on over this last year is really nailing down my neutral palette, and changing the things that don’t fit within it.
+The main thing that I’ve focused on over this last year is really nailing down my neutral palette, and changing the things that don’t fit within it.
 And one of the things on my very long to-do list was to style the book shelves in my family room.
-These shelves are big and dominate the whole room, so their effect on the room is significant.
-I actually re-styled them once before (you can see that post here), and it was my highest read post of 2016!
+These shelves are large and dominate the whole room, so their effect on the room is significant.

 - Edit, edit, edit!
 Get rid of anything that is not useful, sentimental, or you don’t absolutely love.
 For me, that was quite a lot of what was there, haha!
 Some shelves can even just have one or two large items all by themselves.
 Reminder: every inch does not need to be covered.

 - Think about scale.
 Make sure you have things of different sizes, and that they are evenly distributed throughout the shelves.
 You don’t want all large or all small items clumped together.

 - Play with height.
 Stack things on top of books to add height in some areas, while leaving shorter items in others.
 Variety is key.

 - Add texture.
 This is one of the most important things to remember, I think.
 Whether it’s baskets, wood items, or something else, make sure that everything is not smooth and shiny.
 Without texture, the whole thing can fall a little flat.

 - Decide on a palette.
 For me, this was a chance to really lighten up my shelves.
 The green, red and blue books were clashing with the color scheme of the room and driving me crazy!
 I focused on a neutral palette, though not everything is white.
 White is the overriding theme, but I’ve got cream, iron, and metallics in there, too.
 And of course, the aforementioned textured items add some “neutral color” as well.